 What Is a Hydrodynamic Keel?

 The main purpose of hydrodynamic keels is to interact with water.
 It would be difficult for a sailboat to sail windward without the lift forces from the hydrodynamic keel.
-When the wind blows, the hydrodynamic forces create a lift that pushes the boat windward, which then enables the boats to sail close to the wind.
+When the wind blows, the hydrodynamic forces create a lift that pushes the boat windward, enabling the boats to sail close to the wind.

 In addition, a fixed hydrodynamic keel also has the structural strength to support the full weight of the boat.